To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 • In P2P lending, you usually lend from the start of the loan, meaning you pay exactly £100 for each £100 you lend.
 And you're targeted to get a calculated rate of return.
 In contrast, when investing in the stock market, or even the bond market, you usually buy second-hand off other people.
 This means that they might only sell to you for a higher price, increasing the risk that you won't make a decent return for it in the end.

 • When investing in shares and bonds, you usually exit by selling to others.
 Those others might insist on paying you less than you have got out of the investment.
 With P2P lending, you're not usually selling the loan to get out but rather the borrower pays you back at the end.
-Borrowers can't haggle over how much to pay you back, as it's in the loan contract!
+Borrowers can't haggle over how much to pay you back, as it's fixed in the loan contract.

 • In the UK at least, lenders and independent specialists such as 4thWay are provided with vast amounts of data and information, which makes it easier to assess the risks.
 Of course, share investors are too, but it's a lot easier to assess and verify lending data than it is to understand a company's business model, the viability of its growth plans, and interpret 30 pages of footnotes in published accounts.